 Mineral Rites – Fremantle Arts Centre

-As part of the 2021 Perth Festival, I was included in a group exhibition at Fremantle Arts Centre (FAC) called A Forest of Hooks and Nails curated by Tom Freeman.
-I negotiated the use of a medium sized galley space – Gallery 3 – to create an installation called Mineral Rites (2021).
-The materials of the work consisted only of salt, lighting gel, audio, and acrylic paint to create an immersive walk-in diorama.
+As part of the 2021 Perth Festival I created an installation called Mineral Rites (2021).
+It was part of a group exhibition called A Forest of Hooks and Nails held at Fremantle Arts Centre (FAC) .
+The materials of the installation consisted of salt, lighting gel, audio, and acrylic paint to create an immersive walk-in diorama.
 Inspiration for the installation was based upon my 2016 experience of trekking on the ephemeral salt lake called Wilkinkarra / Lake Mackay, sitting in Pintupi Country, in the remote Western Desert (see 2016 for more information).
 At 3,494 km² it is the fourth largest lake in Australia and only fills after post-cyclonic rain events.

 Above: Mineral Rites, Fremantle Arts Centre.
 Materials: salt, lighting gel, audio, acrylic paint.
 Dimensions: 437 x 890 x 539cm.

 Above: Explaining human exceptionalism to rocks (2021).
 Photo by Daniel Grant.

 Above: Ordering geology to fit an ideology (2021).

 Above: A day in the life of a Hadean Eon zircon crystal (2020).
 A time-lapse video, with 29 minutes of audio which documents my 24 hour durational performance, standing in from of the oldest rocks on Earth.